Who to ask

 - Be prepared to discuss your candidacy and motivation for medicine in person, and provide additional information to make it easier for them to write:

-- Request for a letter of recommendation – this HPA form should be given to each recommender
+- HPA Request for a letter of recommendation (pdf) – this HPA form should be given to each recommender to facilitate their submission of letters.

-- Guidelines for Writing a Letter of Recommendation for Health Professions Schools – this handout may be useful to your recommender, particularly if s/he has not written many letters.
+- Guidelines for Writing a Letter of Recommendation for Health Professions Schools – this handout may be useful to your recommender, particularly if they have not written many letters.

 - The AAMC Letter Writer Guidelines that provide helpful guidance regarding what medical schools are looking for in letters of recommendation.